guettli/programming-guidelines/README.md

 changed, too.

 I don't say that SQL is always the best solution.
-Of course, HTTP based APIs are better in general.
-But in some use cases doing more is not needed.
+Of course, HTTP based APIs are often better for services which get consumed by third paries.

+But for internal services PostgreSQL with a custom role (only access to one table, and only allowed to do INSERT) works fine.
+You can use NOTIFY, so that you can handle the inserted data immediately.

 ### C is slow